Innovation in Teaching About me | Books | CALL | Autonomy | SLA | Hire me | Contact

 Some said they would use this graphic to illustrate a hierarchy with the apex as the most powerful point.
 Others disagreed and said that the lowest, broadest level represented the most important point since it was the foundation for the other two.
 A third group said they saw nothing hierarchical about the relationship between the three parts but rather a three-stage chronological progression.

-Public health officials faced the same problem when they wanted to run a campaign inviting people to eat more and less of certain types of food.
+Public health of?cials faced the same problem when they wanted to run a campaign inviting people to eat more and less of certain types of food.
 Which message would the public take?
 Would they see the peak of the triangle as meaning ‘These are the best foods.
 Eat plenty of them’?
 Or would their understanding be: ‘These foods are the basis of the triangle.
 Eat plenty of them’?

 Given these differences among people within one culture, it’s easy to understand that cultures might interpret graphics differently.
 Even the assumption that time lines move from left to right parallels writing systems that also move from left to right.
 In a famous case in the Middle East, a well- known Western food company put up billboards to advertise its products.
 They contained a picture of a crying baby, followed by a picture of a can of baby food and next a picture of a smiling baby.
 Of course, with Arabic script moving from right to left, local residents saw a happy baby start to cry after eating the particular brand of baby food.
 Needless to say, the company did not do well in that region.